 Home > Introduction

 There were a significant number of people of colour in eighteenth-century Britain.
 Most were African or of African descent, while a smaller number were South Asian and a few were indigenous Americans.
-Many had been brought by their masters from Africa, the Caribbean, North America and India, usually to work as domestic servants, but sometimes as craftsmen or as sailors.
+Many had been brought by their masters from Africa, the Caribbean, North America and South Asia, usually to work as domestic servants, but sometimes as craftsmen or as sailors.
 A few were free, others were legally bound to work for their masters for set periods, and some were enslaved.
+Britons who traded with or spent time in the colonies were well used to referring to both South Asians and indigenous Americans as ‘Indians’ and while some advertisements make clear the place of origin of the person described, others are far less clear.

 Many of these people resisted their condition by seeking to escape, which in turn prompted some masters to place advertisements in newspapers describing the 'runaways' and offering rewards for their apprehension and return.
 This project is based upon extensive and painstaking research into dozens of Scottish and English newspapers to locate such advertisements.
 While a few of these newspapers have been digitized, the quality of the original print and scans (often of microfilm) is such that digital text searching misses as much as it finds, so our research has involved combing through tens of thousands of pages of newspapers in order to find runaway advertisements like the two reproduced below.

-The project database contains well over eight hundred runaway advertisements published in English and Scottish newspapers between 1700 and 1780.
+The project database contains well over eight hundred runaway advertisements published in English and Scottish newspapers between 1700 and 1780, and more advertisements will be added as they become available.
 The database is fully searchable according to a wide range of criteria and search terms and includes both full transcriptions and when possible reproductions of the advertisements.
 The database is supplemented by a smaller collection of almost eighty newspaper advertisements for the sale of enslaved people.
 Two examples of these ‘for sale’ advertisements are reproduced below.